What could you do to your home with £500?

 What is Take Your Pick home insurance?

 Take Your Pick home insurance from RSA allows you to protect the items that you love whilst actually only paying for what you need.
 Your home and lifestyle are as individual as you are and RSA believe that your home insurance should be just as personal.
-To top it all off, qualifying members* of The Nottingham's member rewards programme can receive £25 cashback on a new home insurance policy even if you're not a lucky winner of the £500 prize we mentioned above.
 Get a quick quote online or, find your nearest branch and book an appointment with one of our friendly team members.

 Top tips to stay on budget